chaddotson/container-membership-benchmark/README.md

 **Objective:**

-I constructed these scripts to test and quantify speed inconsistences between platforms due to implementation differences.
+I constructed these scripts to test and quantify speed inconsistences between platforms due to compilation and/or implementation differences.

 **Running the Benchmarks:**